top of page

 DSC_0017_edited.jpg

 Like most first-generation college students, I felt overwhelmed when I began my undergraduate degree.
 I dropped my fair share of courses because I was not confident that I could succeed as soon as I saw the syllabus.
 Those experiences shaped my approach to teaching.
-I do not want students to feel intimidated, so my first priority is always to establish an environment that welcomes every student.
+I do not want students to feel intimidated, so my first priority is to establish an environment that welcomes every student.
 I employ interpersonal communication techniques throughout the semester to cultivate meaningful connections with students that hopefully allay any anxiety.
 In addition, I actively solicit early rough drafts of assignments to offer feedback.
 This is something that I appreciated as a nervous undergraduate.
 Once the anxiety is dispelled, students tend to take more ownership over the class, which translates into better classroom discussions and more polished submissions.

 Courses Taught: